MarkRont/routecraft-policy/privacy.md

 When you sign up and use RouteCraft:

-- **Email and password** — to create your account so you can sign in.
+- **Email and password**: to create your account so you can sign in.
 Your password is hashed by my authentication provider and is never visible to me.
-- **Your avatar choice** — the cute mascot you picked.
+- **Your avatar choice**: the cute mascot you picked.
-- **Your saved routes** — the routes you choose to save.
+- **Your saved routes**: the routes you choose to save.
 This includes the route coordinates, distance, mode, activity, elevation gain and loss, and approximate road surface breakdown.
-- **Your starting location, when you generate a route** — your approximate GPS coordinates are sent to the routing engine to generate the route, and to the weather engine to define winddirection.
+- **Your starting location, when you generate a route**: your approximate GPS coordinates are sent to the routing engine to generate the route, and to the weather engine to define winddirection.
 I do not save standalone location data, only the start point of routes you choose to save.

 I do **not** collect:
 - Your real-time location while you're running or biking